-You want a unique job counter for each project and want the counters to continue from the current greatest job ec-perl migrateTemplates.pl --server Server1 --counters project --dryRun 0
+You want a unique job counter for each project and want the counters to continue from the current greatest job ID.

 '''

 ec-perl migrateTemplates.pl --server Serverl --counters project

 '''

 The above example will change [jobId] to [jobId] to [jobId] to [jobId] to [jobId] and use the current greatest job ID as the initial value for the job counter.